-The margin scheme was introduced as a means of reducing the likelihood of double taxation in the context of the sale of second-hand goods.
+The margin scheme is used as a means of reducing the possibility of double taxation on the sale of second-hand goods.
 This scheme is optional.

 It operates by allowing dealers to pay Value-Added Tax (VAT) on the difference between the sale price and the purchase price of the goods.